vseryakov/backendjs/README.md

 Also there is a configuration option `-db-caching` to make any table automatically cached for all requests.

 ## Local
-If no cache is configured the local driver is used, it keeps the cache on the master process in the LRU pool and any wroker or Web process communicate with it via internal messaging provided by the `cluster` module.
+If no cache is configured the local driver is used, it keeps the cache on the master process in the LRU pool and any worker or Web process communicate with it via internal messaging provided by the `cluster` module.
 This works only for a single server.

 ## memcached
 Set `ipc-cache=memcache://HOST[:PORT]` that points to the host running memcached.
-To support multiple servrs add the option `ipc-cache-options-servers=10.1.1.1,10.2.2.1:5000`.
+To support multiple servers add the option `ipc-cache-options-servers=10.1.1.1,10.2.2.1:5000`.

 ## Redis